rycolab/aclpub2/README.md

 Run the CLI on the SIGDIAL example directory:

 ```
-./bin/generate examples/sigdial --proceedings --handbook
+./bin/generate examples/sigdial --proceedings
 ```

-The generated results, along with intermediate files and links, can then be found in the `build` directory in the directory in which you ran the command.
+The generated results, along with intermediate files and links, can then be found in the `output` directory in the directory in which you ran the command.

 ## Usage